-NOTICE TO VOTERS (Required by law)

-This is not an official ballot or an official sample ballot prepared by the county elections official or the Secretary of State.
+NOTICE TO VOTERS (Required by law) This is not an official ballot or an official Voter Information Guide prepared by the county elections official or the Secretary of State.

-This is an unofficial, marked ballot prepared by (insert name and address of the person or organization responsible for preparation thereof).
+This is an unofficial, marked ballot prepared by \\\\\ (insert name and address of the person or organization responsible for preparation thereof).